See the ingenious ways corkscrews have evolved over the past 300 years

 On the theory that tools in one’s pocket were handy conveniences, we see a blossoming of folding multi tools nested with the corkscrew.
 This certainly foreshadows the Swiss Army Knife.

-During the 19th and early 20th centuries, patents abounded in France, England, Germany and the United States.
+During the 19th and early 20th centuries, patents abounded in France, England, Germany, and the United States.
 Corkscrew inventiveness exploded both mechanically and decoratively in a wild array of improbable devices.
 Corkscrews define humankind’s ingenious and cumulative effort to draw the cork and get to the elixir with an element of grace.
 Henry Boker’s folding Celluloid figural mermaid (1890) with long tresses and hands to her breast, has scales on her tail and a single lever to rest on the bottleneck, creating leverage to ease the raising of the cork.

 The most elegantly compact of corkscrews is the Peg & Worm, as the design is so simple.
 The peg (handle) resides within the helical worm.
 When called into service, it slips out of the worm and is inserted into the hole in the worm’s shaft.